Skip to content

 2020 / Em

-Written in her distinctive style, Kim Thuy's dazzling and formally complex new novel reveals a fascination with the bonds that bind us together.
-Em, which in Vietnamese means "little brother", "little sister" or "beloved", explores the ways in which humans traumatised by war and exile are driven to seek love and family when their past catches up with them.
-Through the intertwined fates of a family of characters, the novel is as much about Operation Babylift, the evacuation of thousands of biracial orphans from Saigon in April 1975, as it is about the nail polish and nail salon industry and the rubber plantations of old Indochina.
+Written in her distinctive style, Kim Thúy’s new novel, speaker, is dazzling and formally complex, revealing a fascination for the ties that bind us.
+Em, which means “little brother,” “little sister,” or “beloved” in Vietnamese, explores the ways in which humans traumatized by war and exile are driven to seek love and a family circle when their past catches up with them.
+Through the intertwined destinies of a family of characters, the novel evokes the Operation Babylift, which allowed the evacuation of thousands of biracial orphans from Saigon in April 1975, as well as the nail polish and manicure salon industry, and the rubber plantations in Indochina of yesteryear.

 Kim Thuy X TEDx Pôle Maisonneuve